castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 table.
 The `$fred` object must be a User row that exists in the database.

-In true perlish spirit, this can also be written as:
+In true perlish TIMTOWTDI spirit, this can also be written as:

     $fred->posts->create({
         title => 'My first post!',